Taiwanese nationality law: History

+Following the First Sino-Japanese War in 1895, the islands of Taiwan and Penghu were ceded by the Qing Empire, the last imperial dynasty of China, to the Empire of Japan according to the Treaty of Shimonoseki.
+The Treaty also ruled that residents who chose to remain in ceded territory were granted Japanese nationality in 1897.
+In 1899, the Imperial Diet of Japan passed the Nationality Law.
+This is the first nationality law that has applied to Taiwanese people.

-Taiwan was governed by the Qing dynasty, the last imperial dynasty of China, from 1683 to 1895.
-Following the First Sino-Japanese War, the islands of Taiwan and Penghu were ceded to the Empire of Japan.
-Residents who chose to remain in ceded territory became Japanese subjects in 1897.
-Control of these islands was transferred to the Republic of China (which succeeded the Qing government in 1912) after the Second World War in 1945.
-The Chinese government imposed ROC nationality on local residents in 1946, when the Executive Yuan declared the "restoration" of their status as Chinese nationals.
-Unlike the cession to Japan, Taiwanese residents could not choose which nationality to retain when the ROC took control; Japanese nationality was revoked from all residents in 1952 under the terms of the Treaty of Taipei.
-Near the end of the Chinese Civil War, the Nationalist government was forced to retreat to Taiwan by the Communist Party, which subsequently established the People's Republic of China (PRC) in 1949.
+After the Second World War in 1945, the Allies ordered the control of these islands be transferred to the Republic of China (ROC, which succeeded the Qing Empire in 1912) by General Order No. 1.
+The ROC government then declared the "restoration" of Chinese nationality on local residents in 1946 and implemented its Nationality Act, which promulgated in 1929.
+Unlike the cession to Japan, Taiwanese residents could not choose which nationality to retain when the ROC took control, which gave rise to diplomatic protests from the United Kingdom and the United States.
+Japanese nationality was revoked from all residents in 1952 under the terms of the Treaty of Taipei.
+Near the end of the Chinese Civil War, the government of the Republic of China was forced to retreat to Taiwan by the Communist Party, which subsequently established the People's Republic of China (PRC) in 1949.
 Since the conclusion of the war, the ROC has controlled only the Taiwan Area.

-The ROC continues to constitutionally claim areas under PRC control (mainland China, Hong Kong, and Macau) as part of its territory.
-Because of this, Taiwan treats residents of those areas as ROC nationals.
-Additionally, because Taiwanese nationality law operates under the principle of jus sanguinis, overseas Chinese and Taiwanese are also regarded as nationals.
+At the Cold War era, the government of the Republic of China on Taiwan continued to constitutionally claim territories control by the People's Republic of China (PRC) and Mongolian People's Republic (MPR) as part of its territory.
+Because of this, the Nationality Act treated residents of those territories as nationals.
+Additionally, because Taiwanese nationality law operates under the principle of jus sanguinis, most overseas Chinese, Mongolian, and Taiwanese were also regarded as nationals.
 During the Cold War, both the ROC and PRC governments actively sought the support of overseas Chinese communities in their attempts to secure the position as the legitimate sole government of China.
 The ROC also encouraged overseas Chinese businessmen to settle in Taiwan to facilitate economic development.
 Regulations concerning evidence of ROC nationality by descent were particularly lax during this period, allowing many overseas Chinese the right to settle in Taiwan.